Tripura: Administrative divisions

 In January 2012, major changes were implemented in the administrative divisions of Tripura.
 There had previously been four districts – Dhalai (headquarters Ambassa), North Tripura (headquarters Kailashahar), South Tripura (headquarters Udaipur, Tripura), and West Tripura (headquarters Agartala).
 Four new districts were carved out of the existing four in January 2012 – Khowai, Unakoti, Sipahijala and Gomati.
 Six new subdivisions and five new blocks were also added.
-Each is governed by a district collector or a district magistrate, usually appointed by the Indian Administrative Service.
-The subdivisions of each district are governed by a sub-divisional magistrate and each subdivision is further divided into blocks.
+Each district is administered by a district collector and district magistrate, usually appointed from the Indian Administrative Service cadre.
+The subdivisions of each district are administered by a sub-divisional magistrate and each subdivision is further divided into blocks.
 The blocks consist of Panchayats (village councils) and town municipalities.
 As of 2012, the state had eight districts, 23 subdivisions and 58 development blocks.
 National census and state statistical reports are not available for all the new administrative divisions, as of March 2013.
 Agartala, the capital of Tripura, is the most populous city.
 Other major towns with a population of 10,000 or more (as per 2015 census) are Sabroom, Dharmanagar, Jogendranagar, Kailashahar, Pratapgarh, Udaipur, Amarpur, Belonia, Gandhigram, Kumarghat, Khowai, Ranirbazar, Sonamura, Bishalgarh, Teliamura, Mohanpur, Melaghar, Ambassa, Kamalpur, Bishramganj, Kathaliya, Santirbazar and Baxanagar.